docwho2/java-connect-lex-chatgpt/README.md

 Other Features:
 - Use of [Static Prompts](https://docs.aws.amazon.com/connect/latest/adminguide/setup-prompts-s3.html) defined in the CloudFormation itself.
-  Polly is fast inside Connect, but I just have to believe longer static prompts from S3 will provide lower latency for playback.
+  Polly is fast inside Connect, but static prompts from S3 will provide lower latency for playback.
 - Background lookup of call data that doesn't block the call flow waiting on a result.
 - Multilingual support.
 Spanish and English are supported, but another language supported by Lex and ChatGPT should be easy to implement.
-- Lex Intents
+- Lex Intents:
-  - About/Help - Static prompt the describes the project
+  - About/Help - Static prompt that describes the project.
-  - Transfer - Transfer the call to a person (or mention the first name configured in the template)
+  - Transfer - Transfer the call to a person (or mention the first name configured in the template).
-  - Hang Up - Play a good bye prompt and terminate the call when caller indicates they are done
+  - Hang Up - Play a good bye prompt and terminate the call when caller indicates they are done.

 Other goals of the project (technical focus):
 - SAM CloudFormation for all the components in play (`sam build` and then `sam deploy`) for simple deployment of the project.
-- Use of the to be released [V4 Java Event Objects](https://github.com/aws/aws-lambda-java-libs/tree/85837fa301a83f89bbb09683c35aa5df1077b7d4) instead of dealing with raw JSON for LexV2 Events
+- Use of the to be released [V4 Java Event Objects](https://github.com/aws/aws-lambda-java-libs/tree/85837fa301a83f89bbb09683c35aa5df1077b7d4) instead of dealing with raw JSON for LexV2 Events.
-- Use of the [Dynamo DB Enhanced client](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/ddb-en-client-doc-api.html) to save Java Objects
+- Use of the [Dynamo DB Enhanced client](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/ddb-en-client-doc-api.html) to save Java Objects.
-- Generate Prompts with Polly and use SOX to convert them in a Lambda (a project in and of itself!)
+- Generate Prompts with Polly and use SOX to convert them in a Lambda (a project in and of itself!).
-- Use of [SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html) to reduce latency (which is important for a voice interface) on Lambda Functions
+- Use of [SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html) to reduce latency (which is important for a voice interface) on Lambda Functions.
-- Dynamic Creation of the Connect Flow based on CloudFormation
+- Dynamic Creation of the Connect Flow based on CloudFormation.
-- To simply provide a full working example with Java well structured using the best available API's
+- To simply provide a full working example in Java using the best available API's:
   - [openai-java](https://github.com/TheoKanning/openai-java)

 ## Architecture